What happens to my director’s loan account (DLA) if I close and liquidate my insolvent company?

 If you are concerned about the financial position of your company, or you’re worried about the possible effects of having an overdrawn DLA, our experienced initial advisors can offer free, confidential advice.
 We can discuss with you how your DLA may be treated during an insolvent liquidation and offer the best solutions available.

-- Close your company down via a Creditors Voluntary Liquidation (CVL)
+Close your company down via a Creditors Voluntary Liquidation (CVL)

 A CVL is a liquidation procedure for companies that are insolvent.
 The process will formally close and liquidate your company, ceasing its trading operations, realising any assets, and removing the threat of creditor legal action.
 If your company has employees, they can claim for redundancy and other statutory entitlements through the government’s Redundancy Payment Service (RPS).
 The process is final and irreversible.
 Once completed, your company’s unsecured debt will be written off and the company is dissolved, allowing you, the director, to move on.

-Find out more about Creditors Voluntary Liquidation - Close your company down and start again via a pre-pack liquidation
+Close your company down and start again via a pre-pack liquidation

 A pre-pack liquidation is a type of CVL where the sale of your company’s assets is arranged before liquidation, allowing business operations to continue seamlessly under the purchasing company.
 The company name may be reused, and employees can transfer under TUPE.
 Contracts and essential agreements can also be included as part of a sale, ensuring minimal disruption to your business operations.
 This process eliminates the unsecured debts of your previous company, providing a fresh start free from previous unsecured liabilities.

-Make contact with our team, via phone, filling in a form, or online chat.
-We will assess your circumstances and, if suitable, arrange a free consultation with a consultant to discuss your company’s situation. - Initial assessment
+Speak with our initial advisers Make contact with our team, via phone, filling in a form, or online chat.
+We will assess your circumstances and, if suitable, arrange a free consultation with a consultant to discuss your company’s situation.

-During the consultation, we will advise if an insolvency procedure is the most appropriate route forward or whether alternative solutions better suit your company’s problems - Formally engage with Wilson Field
+Initial assessment During the consultation, we will advise if an insolvency procedure is the most appropriate route forward or whether alternative solutions better suit your company’s problems

-If there is an appropriate insolvency solution, we will confirm the necessary steps to start the procedure and will issue you with the relevant documentation for you to formally engage us.
+Formally engage with Wilson Field If there is an appropriate insolvency solution, we will confirm the necessary steps to start the procedure and will issue you with the relevant documentation for you to formally engage us.

 In summary

-A Director’s Loan Account is a record of transactions between you, the director, and your company.
+A director’s loan account is a record of transactions between you, the director, and your company.
 An overdrawn director’s loan account is classed as an asset to your company and in liquidation, an insolvency practitioner will look to recover the DLA, which you can be personally liable for repaying.

 We can offer you free, confidential advice and guidance as to what will happen, if you have an overdrawn DLA in liquidation and we can help you explore realistic options for a settlement based on your circumstances or look to reach an agreement.